aflahtaqiu/time-fighter/README.md

 ## Time Fighter App

 This app created as a mission in MamiCamp2020 in Android Class.
-This camp take a course from  [Raywenderlich]: www.raywenderlich.com .
+This camp take a course from www.raywenderlich.com .